Cambridge-ICCS/FTorch/README.md

 ## Examples

 Examples of how to use this library are provided in the [examples directory](examples/).
-They demonstrate different functionalities and are provided with instructions to modify, build, and run as neccessary.
+They demonstrate different functionalities and are provided with instructions to modify, build, and run as necessary.

 ## License